leotso38/samplerepo/readme.md

 5. rm <file> – Remove a file (use `-r` for directories).
 6. cp <src> <dest> – Copy files or directories.
 7. mv <src> <dest> – Move or rename files or directories.
+8. git init – Initialize a new Git repository.